 According to updated guidance on 2 August 2021 by the Food and Agriculture Organization of the United Nations (FAO), current data indicate that neither food nor food packaging is a pathway for the spread of viruses causing respiratory illnesses, including SARS-CoV-2.

 It is highly unlikely that people can contract COVID-19 from food or food packaging.
 Coronaviruses cannot multiply in food or on inanimate surfaces; they can only multiply in humans and certain animals.
 Once in the environment, viruses degrade and become less infectious.
 SFA will continue to monitor developments closely, evaluate new scientific evidence, and promptly take any necessary actions to safeguard food safety in Singapore.

-The environment that we interact with can be easily contaminated with the COVID-19 virus.
-In general, contact with food or food packaging and equipment is no different from contact with other non-food packaging and the environment (e.g. common touch surfaces such as lift buttons, door knobs, etc).
-As such, SFA continues to emphasise the importance of good public and personal hygiene practices to uphold a high level of public health standards in Singapore.
+The environment that we interact with can be contaminated with the COVID-19 virus.
+Hence, there is a possibility of fomite transmission when the mucosa of the eyes, nose or mouth of individuals come into contact with contaminated surfaces.
+Contact with food, food packaging or food contact materials is no different from contact with other surfaces and the environment (e.g. common touch surfaces such as lift buttons, door knobs, etc).
+Ultimately, the COVID-19 virus is transmitted primarily by people.
+What is important to reduce the risk of infections of COVID-19 due to contact with any contaminated surfaces or infected persons is to adopt good public and personal hygiene practices.
 These include:

 - Seeking medical attention promptly and staying home if unwell;

-- Washing hands with soap and water regularly, including before eating and after going to the toilet;
+- Washing hands with soap and water regularly, including before eating or handling food and after going to the toilet;

 - Avoid touching your face with your hands;